 Twitter is effective as advertising, too.

 Although these other Twitter user statistics are useful in understanding both the potential audience and the benefits of Twitter business account usage, it’s also important to know that Twitter is a great place to advertise, as well.
-Keep in mind that Twitter adverts can include regular tweets, in addition to video content and links to other websites, among other things.
+Keep in mind that Twitter adverts can include regular tweets, in addition to video content and links to other websites, among other things to develop stronger relationships with your target audience and customer base.

 When I gave my example of A/B testing over multiple social networks at the beginning of this post, this is the type of test I will do with clients: Spread ad spend over multiple social networks and compare apples and apples.
 This statistic, straight from Twitter, is a powerful one that hints at the potential ROI from using its ads platform.

 Like with most other social networks, Twitter users love to watch videos.
 After all, you can watch a video in just a few minutes and absorb a lot of information.
-And remember, just like with the old TV ads, a creative video can be quite memorable.
+And remember, just like with the old TV ads, a creative video can be quite memorable and make a lasting impression on your audience.

 That’s a pretty stunning figure, when you think about it, especially since Twitter users tend not to spend all day on the site.
 No wonder CPE is falling for Twitter customers!

 Overall, the takeaway is that Twitter users tend to be affluent, influencers or world leaders, and young.
-They like to use Twitter to project their own thoughts, and discover those of others.
+They like to tweet to project their own thoughts, and discover those of others.
 At the same time, they love to interact with their favorite brands.

-Which of these Twitter user statistics convinced you to take Twitter more seriously?
+Which of these Twitter user statistics convinced you to take tweeting more seriously?

 - How to Tweet an Image with a Link on Twitter